nitroxplunge/over-stats/README.md

 ![Screenshot](https://i.imgur.com/XrzYo7E.png)

 # About
-OverStats is a statistics supplier/visualizer that gives detail about an individual and a team's strengths and performances in the video game Overwatch.
+OverStats is a statistics supplier/visualizer that analyzes and displays a team's or an individual's performance in the video game Overwatch.

 # Features
 - Retrieves and displays player statistics using Overwatch-JS